junxit/us-congress-bills-114/bill.md

       >       - **(v)** U.S. Immigration and Customs Enforcement.
       >       - **(vi)** The Coast Guard.
       >       - **(vii)** Other components or offices of the Department, as determined by the Secretary.
-      >     - **(B)** *Coordination with other Federal agencies* The Under Secretary for Intelligence and Analysis shall coordinate with appropriate officials throughout the Federal Government to ensure the deployment to fusion centers in the National Network of Fusion Centers of representatives with relevant expertise of other Federal departments and agencies.
+      >     - **(B)** *Coordination with other federal agencies* The Under Secretary for Intelligence and Analysis shall coordinate with appropriate officials throughout the Federal Government to ensure the deployment to fusion centers in the National Network of Fusion Centers of representatives with relevant expertise of other Federal departments and agencies.
       >   - **(3)** *Resource allocation criteria*
-      >     - **(A)** *In general* The Secretary shall make available criteria for sharing information and deploying personnel to support a fusion center in the National Network of Fusion Centers pursuant to paragraph (1).
+      >     - **(A)** *In general* The Secretary shall make available criteria for sharing information and deploying personnel to support a fusion center in the National Network of Fusion Centers in a manner consistent with the Department’s mission and existing statutory limits.

     - **(B)** in paragraph (4)(B), in the matter preceding clause (i), by inserting “in which such fusion center is located” after “region”;
   - **(5)** in subsection (d)—